An-Nazla ash-Sharqiya

 An-Nazla ash-Sharqiya (النزله الشرقيه) is a Palestinian village in the Tulkarm Governorate in the eastern West Bank, located 18 kilometers North-east of Tulkarm.

+Ottoman Period

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1882, the PEF's Survey of Western Palestine described Nuzlet ash Sherkiyeh as "a small hamlet, with a well to the south, and a few olives.
 It stands on high ground, and has a palm tree near."

 British Mandate era

 In the 1931 census of Palestine, conducted by the British Mandate authorities, Nazla ash Sharqiya had a population of 256 Muslims, in a total of 52 houses.

 In the 1945 statistics the population of Nazla esh Sharqiya was 300 Muslims, with 4,840 dunams of land according to an official land and population survey.
 Of this, 723 dunams were plantations and irrigable land, 268 were used for cereals, while 5 dunams were built-up (urban) land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, An-Nazla ash-Sharqiya came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Nazla Sharqiya was 507.